DataDog/datadog-kafka-connect-logs/README.md

 ### Download from Github

 Download the latest version from the GitHub [releases page](https://github.com/DataDog/datadog-kafka-connect-logs/releases).
 Also see [Confluent's documentation](https://docs.confluent.io/current/connect/managing/community.html) on installing community connectors.

 ### Build from Source

 1. Clone the repo from https://github.com/DataDog/datadog-kafka-connect-logs
 2. Verify that Java8 JRE or JDK is installed.
 3. Run `mvn clean compile package`.
-This will build the jar in the `/target` directory.
-The name will be `datadog-kafka-connect-logs-[VERSION].jar`.
+This builds the jar in the `/target` directory.
+The file name has the format `datadog-kafka-connect-logs-[VERSION].jar`.
 4. The zip file for use on [Confluent Hub](https://www.confluent.io/hub/) can be found in `target/components/packages`.

 ## Quick Start

 1. To install the plugin, place the plugin's jar file (see [previous section](#installation-and-setup) on how to download or build it) in or under the location specified in `plugin.path` .
-If you use Confluent Platform, simply run `confluent-hub install target/components/packages/<connector-zip-file>`.
+If you use Confluent Platform, run `confluent-hub install target/components/packages/<connector-zip-file>`.
 2. Restart your Kafka Connect instance.
 3. Run the following command to manually create connector tasks.
 Adjust `topics` to configure the Kafka topic to be ingested and set your Datadog `api_key`.

 ```
   curl localhost:8083/connectors -X POST -H "Content-Type: application/json" -d '{